 - The Apple Watch Series 4 is also a decent device, but we feel it’s not worth buying compared to the Series 6 or SE.

 What fitness, health, and safety features does the Apple Watch offer?

-Fitness and health features vary from device to device.
+Fitness and safety features vary from device to device.
 Most Apple Watch devices support all the features on the list below, though there are some exceptions.

 - Steps: All Apple Watches will keep track of your step count throughout the day.
 During walking activities, your Apple Watch can also track your double support time (% of time both feet are on the ground), step length, and walking speed.

 - Distance: Apple Watches will track your running and walking distance.
 The Apple Health app lets you view your distance in miles or kilometers.
 All Apple watches except the first-gen and Series 1 models will keep track of your distance during activities with standalone GPS.
 Series 1 and first-gen models only support connected GPS, so you’ll need to bring your iPhone on a run if you want decent distance data.

 - Floors climbed: Modern Apple Watches will track the number of floors you climb during the day.
 Series 3-5 have altimeters built-in.
-Series 7, 6 and SE models sport an always-on altimeter, which will update more frequently throughout the day — perfect if you’re into hiking or trail running.
+Ultra, Series 8, 7, 6 and SE models sport an always-on altimeter, which will update more frequently throughout the day — perfect if you’re into hiking or trail running.
 Apple Health will also display the speed at which you ascend and descend flights of stairs.